zelanko/sql-docs.de-de/docs/relational-databases/system-stored-procedures/sp-create-plan-guide-transact-sql.md

  `WHERE a=10'`

- Jedoch dieselbe Zeichenfolge würde nicht zugeordnet werden diese *Batch_text*:
+ Allerdings würde die gleiche Zeichenfolge nicht mit dieser *batch_text*übereinstimmen:

  `N'SELECT * FROM T WHERE b = 10'`